ZT20 #001: The Number One Reason Founders Fail to Evolve from Founder-led SalesNov 21, 2022

 You've got this 👊🏼

-Hands-on Consulting: If this content resonates, and you want hands-on help in your B2B SaaS startup, consider working with me directly in your business:
+Executive co-pilot: If you're a CEO/Founder of a B2B SaaS Startup and this content resonates and you want hands-on help in your B2B SaaS startup, consider working with me directly in your business:

-Free reading: Subscribe to my channels for free insights on how to evolve from founder-led sales successfully and/or more up-market into the enterprise
+Free reading: Subscribe to my channels for free insights on how to evolve from founder-led sales successfully and build a world-class go-to-market organisation.

 →→ Newsletter - Join over 1,000 Founders, CROs and VPs of Sales and receive insights from my 20+ year career in fast-growth enterprise B2B SaaS startups.

-→→ Linkedin - Follow me on Linkedin for daily takes on fast-growth enterprise B2B SaaS startups
+→→ LinkedIn - Follow me on LinkedIn for my takes on fast-growth enterprise B2B SaaS startups

-→→ Twitter - Follow me on Twitter for daily takes on fast-growth enterprise B2B SaaS startups
+→→ Twitter - Follow me on Twitter for my takes on fast-growth enterprise B2B SaaS startups